April 2025

 Our data analytics tool can analyse your organisation’s payroll data and prepare a detailed review and report by age, location, seniority of employees, functions and / or job titles.
 It can also assist with identifying the potential root causes of any GPG and KPMG Law LLP can then advise on actions to address the GPG.

-Develop practical communications or guidance for your stakeholders on GPG reporting, taking action to reduce the GPG and feeding in to other gender, inclusion and diversity initiatives.
+Develop practical communications or guidance for your stakeholders on GPG reporting, taking action to reduce the GPG and feeding into other gender, inclusion and diversity initiatives.
 Gender pay gap reporting is likely to generate ongoing and evolving issues to discuss (e.g. diversity reporting, equal pay auditing etc.)

 In appropriate circumstances our advice can be provided under legal advice privilege to allow you to look at your data and strategy in a protected way.